Ascentul/Ascentul/PHASE_7_PART_C_SUMMARY.md

 ### Minor Limitations

+> For high-level limitations, see also the AIAuthoringPanel section and Validation Checklist above; detailed breakdown lives here.

 1. **No Loading State Persistence** - If panel closes during streaming, state is lost
 2. **No Action Queuing** - Can't queue multiple actions
 3. **No Batch Apply** - Must apply one action at a time